JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

         public string Password { get; set; }
     }
    ```
-b.
 Let's create an API controller that will handle authentication, let's call it AuthController.cs, and let's add a Login action to it.

    ``` C#
     [Route("api/[controller]")]